 To reduce the overall number of spaces such as selecting only empty spaces, such as rooms and corridors and avoid non-empty spaces such as walls, slabs, or too crowded areas.

-To eliminate spaces, which will not be used for a specific user such as. selecting only common spaces for someone visiting a public building.
+To eliminate spaces, which will not be used for a specific user such as selecting only common spaces for someone visiting a public building.

 Eliminating spaces of danger such as in emergency cases, select only spaces which are still safe for users to be in.